Children and Families Faith Formation News — November 19, 2017

 where the family works together.
 Often we separate and the children go to a classroom with a catechist while the adults go to a different room for a unique program, Coffee with the Clergy, where adults are offered their own formation opportunities.
 At the end of class, the children reunite with parents and present a Show and Tell of what they have learned that day.
 We average three meetings a month beginning in mid-September and ending before the end of May.
 More information is available on our Children and Families Faith Formation webpage or our parish calendar.

-sessions of our faith formation program are inter-generational, where parents & children participate together in special service events to benefit the homeless, the ill, the homebound, or those whose needs cry for help.
+Several sessions of our faith formation program are inter-generational, where parents & children participate together in special service events to benefit the homeless, the ill, the homebound, or those whose needs cry for help.
 These events let learning extend into the hands of the children and parents so that the idea of helping others becomes a present reality.
 We need volunteers for set-up, food, decorations, and craft/activity tables at our inter-generational events and to distribute the food or gifts to the homeless, homebound, and nursing home patients.
 This is a whole community learning experience where all ages take part.

 Three Areas Where You Can Help